 Try The Clean Sweep Smoothie, curated by IBS expert and dietitian Kate Scarlata, RDN.

 This one can go either way because kefir is a dairy product and dairy can back some people up.
 But, kefir is also a rich source of probiotics and early research suggests they can help get your gut moving.

 After receiving a daily kefir beverage for four weeks, stool frequency and consistency were increased and laxative use decreased compared to baseline in a small group of people who live with chronic constipation, per a July 2019 clinical study in the Turkish Journal of Gastroenterology.

-"Adding magnesium powder to your water could be helpful.
-Keep in mind, if you have to rely on magnesium (or anything for that matter) to poop that's a problem you'd want to see a doctor about."
+“Adding magnesium supplements to your water could be helpful.
+Keep in mind, if you have to rely on magnesium (or anything for that matter) to poop that’s a problem you'd want to see a doctor about.”

 Magnesium is found in many laxatives and it's possible to take in too much of this mineral, as explained by the National Institutes of Health.
 If you’re considering magnesium powder, consult with your doctor or dietitian first.

 - Gastroenterology: "Mechanisms, Evaluation, and Management of Chronic Constipation"

 - American Journal of Gastroenterology: "Association of Low Dietary Intake of Fiber and Liquids with Constipation: Evidence from the National Health and Nutrition Examination Survey (NHANES)"